y9su/hypixel-sumo-stats/README.md

 - [mojang] - For converting username to UUID!
 - [time] - For waiting a certain amount of time!
 - [os] - For using different operating system interfaces!
+- [sys] - For closing our python file!

    [requests]: <https://docs.python-requests.org/en/latest/>